nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * TAG specifies the type of questions for the quiz session.
 * You should not include both NUMBER and TAG in the start command, TAG is for practicing while NUMBER is for testing.
+* Keep the NUMBER to between 1 and 154, inclusive.

 Examples:
 * start n/10